karadenaveen/Image_3D_Model/README.md

 - Supports 3D visualization using (pyrender) and (trimesh)
 - Python-based, open-source, and well-documented

+# Thought Process

+- Chose modular structure to keep text_to_3d, image_to_3d, and visualize clean and reusabl
+- Used rembg and onnxruntime for background removal in images
+- Chose trimesh and pyrender for 3D mesh handling and rendering
+- Focused on minimal, reproducible prototype using open-source tooling

 Demo Example

 # To Run In Terminal